green-mochi/RC522-CUID/README_EN.md

 * **UID write failed**: Make sure you are using a Gen2 Magic card (CUID) that supports writing to block 0
 * **Same card keeps being detected**: The program prevents duplicate writes; remove the card completely before trying again
 * **Unstable communication**: Check if jumper wires are loose
-* **Board not recognized**: Ensure drivers are installed, and that correct COM port and board type are selected in Arduino IDE.
-Install the board package via `Tools > Board > Board Manager` if needed
+* **Board not found**: First confirm that the drivers are installed, then check if the COM port and board options are selected correctly.
+If the board cannot be found, you need to manually install the board programmer in `Tools > Board > Boards Manager`
-* **Code upload fails**: Some boards require pressing a boot button during upload or using the correct USB port (some have multiple USB interfaces)
+* **Board detected but code upload fails**: Confirm whether the board needs a button press during upload, or if the board has two USB ports, make sure you're using the correct programming port

 ## Legal Disclaimer